marko-js/marko/docs/compiler-api.md

 #### makeContainer(array)

-Converts the provided `array` into a `ArrayContainer`.
-If the provided `array` is already an instance of a `Container` then it is simply returned.
+Converts the provided `Array` into an `ArrayContainer`.
+If the provided `Array` is already an instance of a `Container` then it is simply returned.

 #### appendChild(node)